 And keep things fun and fresh with different types of writing activities.
 A small whiteboard and markers are ideal for writing shopping or to-do lists.
 Kids of this age can also make place cards for the dinner table or write simple “I love you” notes to the ones they care about.

-What To Try: Early Primary
+What to Try: Early Primary

 SEE ALSO: Fun Games for Kids (and They're Educational)